dotnet/AspNetCore.Docs/aspnetcore/publishing/linuxproduction.md

 ### Why use a reverse proxy server?

-Kestrel is great for serving dynamic content from ASP.NET Core; however, the web serving parts aren’t as feature rich as ~full-featured~ servers like IIS, Apache, or Nginx.
-A reverse proxy server can ~allow you to~ offload work like serving static content, caching requests, compressing requests, and SSL termination from the HTTP server.
+Kestrel is great for serving dynamic content from ASP.NET Core; however, the web serving parts aren’t as feature rich as servers like IIS, Apache, or Nginx.
+A reverse proxy server can offload work like serving static content, caching requests, compressing requests, and SSL termination from the HTTP server.
 The reverse proxy server may reside on a dedicated machine or may be deployed alongside an HTTP server.

 For the purposes of this guide, a single instance of Nginx is used.
 It runs on the same server, alongside the HTTP server.
 Based on your requirements, you may choose a different setup.